 The Center for Mass Media Studies is located at Penn High School in Mishawaka, Indiana.
-The center operates out of the PNN Studio and Newsroom.
+Students study and produce mass communications in the PNN Studio and Newsroom.
 For more information about what PNN does and how they do it, begin with the PNN news site.
 PNN stands for the Penn News Network, and it has been a collection of high school students reporting on the news of Penn High School since the mid 1990s.
 Kevin McNulty, advises students in the studio and in the field to help them improve their story-telling skills.

 For their work in the Center, students in all of Mr. McNulty’s classes are creating showcase portfolios.
 These portfolios are electronic and online, and they will soon conform to the guidelines issued by the Indiana Department of Education’s CTE (Career & Technical Education) work-based learning manual.
 PNN students have always produced portfolios, but now they will use them more to enter college and career.